WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

 Home Visits

 We do offer home visits across the region although the price will vary depending on how far you are located from the clinic.
-Sessions are billed at £55.00 for 45 mins but there are additional costs to account for travel time and fuel.
+Initial assessments are billed at £70.00 for 45 mins with one of our consultant physiotherapists but there are additional travel costs to account for which will be added to the total depending on how far the visit is from the clinic.
+Follow up appointments with one of our senior rehab therapists are billed at £55.00.
 If you are wanting to book a home visit then please make enquiry and we can discuss suitability and provide you with a set price per session.
-Our home visits consist of an initial assessment from one of our physiotherapists followed by rehabilitation sessions with our senior rehabilitation therapist.
+Our home visits consist of an initial assessment from one of our physiotherapists followed by treatment sessions with our senior rehabilitation therapist.

 Level 3 Sports Massage: